-- 1) The following siting and development requirements apply to the construction, deployment or maintenance of a renewable energy facility: - A) Consider practicable alternative deployment and placement of structures in proximity to the proposed project area that would have less impact on the identified resources and uses. - B) Minimize construction and installation activities during critical time periods for the resources and uses as identified by appropriate regulatory agencies. - C) Minimize disturbance to the identified resources and uses during construction and installation of the renewable energy facility and other structures.
+- (a) Consider practicable alternative deployment and placement of structures in proximity to the proposed project area that would have less impact on identified resources and uses. - (b) Minimize construction and installation activities during critical time periods for the resources and uses as identified by appropriate regulatory agencies. - (c) Minimize disturbance to the identified resources and uses during construction and installation of the renewable energy facility and other structures.

-2) Fisheries Use Protection Standards
+2.)
+Fisheries Use Protection Standards

-The State regulating agencies shall protect areas important to fisheries using the following use protection standards to evaluate the impact an individual renewable energy facility would have on fisheries use.
+The regulating agencies shall protect areas important to fisheries using the following use protection standards to evaluate the impact an individual renewable energy facility would have on fisheries use.

-A) Definition of Terms
+(a) Definition of Terms

-- 1. Adverse effect: a significant reduction in the access of commercial and recreational fishers to an area that has been spatially delineated as an area important to a single fishing sector, multiple combined sectors, or to the fishing community of a particular port. - 2.
-Presumptive exclusion: the assumption that the distribution and importance of fisheries use within an area would preclude the siting a renewable marine energy facility based on the potential adverse effects of that development on those identified resources and uses.
-The presumptive exclusion may be overcome by a clear demonstration by the applicant, with State concurrence, that the proposed project meets all applicable standards for protecting the fisheries use subject to potential adverse effects. - B) General Fisheries Use Protection Standard
+- i.
+Adverse Effect for Fisheries Use Protection Standards: a significant reduction in the access of commercial and recreational fishers to an area spatially delineated as an area important to a single fishing sector, multiple combined sectors, or to the fishing community of a particular port. - ii.
+Presumptive Exclusion Fisheries Use Protection Standards: the assumption that the distribution and importance of fisheries use within an area would preclude siting a renewable energy facility based on the potential adverse effects of that development on those identified resources and uses.
+To overcome the presumptive exclusion, an applicant must demonstrate and the regulating agency must concur that the proposed project meets all applicable standards for protecting the fisheries use subject to potential adverse effects.

+(b) General Fisheries Use Protection Standard